 Tax Credit vs. Tax Deduction: What All Homeowners Should Know

-If you're a homeowner, you need to know which credits and deductions you are entitled to come tax time.
+If you're a homeowner, it's important to know about credits and deductions you may be entitled to come tax time.

 Photo: istockphoto.com

-The good news is that you might be eligible for more credits and deductions than you might have guessed, especially if going green is on your agenda.
-It’s also important to understand the differences between credits and deductions, so you can understand each benefit’s impact on your tax scenario.
+The good news is that you may be eligible for more credits and deductions than you might have guessed, especially if going green is on your agenda.
+The Inflation Reduction Act (IRA) of 2022 ushered in new tax benefits for energy-saving home improvements and enhanced some existing benefits.
+While there are some yearly maximums, there are no lifetime caps.

 What is a tax credit?

-There are many categories of tax credits for individuals, including the following:
+There are many categories of tax credits for individuals, including:

 • Family and dependent credits